 Leave Port Angeles via US-101W for a roughly 30-minute drive to Lake Crescent.
 Drive along this glacial lake until you reach Lake Crescent Road, where you can find the Storm King Ranger Station and a small parking area with bathrooms and access to a few trails.
 Here you can walk through the woods along the lakeshore and admire the stunningly blue, clear water.
 And, if you have time, be sure to stop in at the Lake Crescent Lodge for a late breakfast.

-Next you will make your way through the city of Forks (watch out for vampires!) to the Hoh Rainforest.
+Next you will make your way through the city of Forks (famously the setting of the Twilight series) to the Hoh Rainforest.
 Enjoy the rare beauty of this temperate rainforest by exploring the Hall of Mosses trail, a .8-mile loop that brings you deep into the heart of the lush, green forest.

-For a more significant hike, you can explore the Hoh River Trail, which has several options including a 17.4-mile journey to Glacier Meadows with great views of Mount Olympus.
-Note that there is no food available for purchase in this part of the park, so when you pass the Hard Rain Café with its sign that says it’s the last food available before the park, pay attention.
-This is a quirky, fun stop with great burgers and souvenirs.
+For a more significant hike, you can explore the Hoh River Trail, which has several options including a 17.4 mile journey to Glacier Meadows with great views of Mount Olympus.
+Note that there is no food available for purchase in this part of the park.

 Finally, for your last stop of the day, head back out to US101-W for about another hour to find Olympic’s rugged and beautiful Pacific beaches.
 The 65 miles of natural coastline in Olympic National Park – ranging from the iconic Ruby Beach, with its rocky coast and tide pools teeming with sea life, to the rugged, hidden away Beach 1 and Beach 2 south of the Kalaloch Ranger Station – makes for a perfect end to your adventures.
 Just remember that the water is pretty cold this far north, but it’s totally worth getting your toes wet!